2i2c-org/docs/about/service/comparison.md

 - [The Syzygy Project](https://syzygy.ca/) - A network of federated JupyterHubs for more than 15 Canadian Universities running on national infrastructure.
 - [The Jupyter Book](https://jupyterbook.org) and [MyST Markdown](https://myst.jupyterbook.org/) projects - A collection of tools and standards for improving scientific and technical communication and authoring with interactive computing.

-### 2i2c has expertise in open source workflows and Jupyter
+### Expertise in open source workflows and Jupyter

 2i2c's team is comprised of several "[Distinguished Contributors](https://jupyter.org/about)" in the Jupyter ecosystem, which is a crucial technical component of this service.
 We are [core team members of JupyterHub and Binder](https://jupyterhub-team-compass.readthedocs.io/en/latest/team/index.html), and make regular contributions across the Jupyter ecosystem.
 Moreover, our team has many years of experience with all aspects of the Jupyter stack and we are comfortable interacting with open source communities everywhere.
 This makes 2i2c uniquely capable of both utilizing and improving this technology through upstream contributions.

-### 2i2c has expertise with research and education workflows
+### Expertise with research and education workflows

 2i2c has years of experience managing cloud resources specifically for research and education communities.
 We have led and contributed to projects like [the Binder Project](https://docs.mybinder.org/), [the Pangeo Project](https://pangeo.io/), [the Syzygy Project](https://syzygy.ca/), [the UC Berkeley DataHubs](https://docs.datahub.berkeley.edu/en/latest/), and [the Jupyter Book project](https://jupyterbook.org) to serve thousands of users in the research and education community.